Who is this for?

 - Demonstrated, sustained impact(s) of research beyond academia

-- Benefits of the nominee’s achievements to society
+- Benefits of the nominated achievements to society

 - Originality, scope and/or uniqueness of research impact(s)

-Recognizing the breadth and depth of scholarship at the University of Toronto, it is expected that there will be more than one PIA awarded annually.
+Recognizing the breadth and depth of scholarship at U of T, multiple PIAs may be awarded annually.
 The Selection Committee will seek over time to achieve a balance across disciplines and types of impact.

 Unsuccessful nominations are eligible to be submitted for consideration again in the year following their initial nomination.
-After this, the nominee must wait at least two years before resubmission.
+After this, nominees must wait at least two years before resubmission.

 A renomination requires a new submission with updated nomination materials.
 Revising the detailed description and providing updated letters of nomination and support are recommended.